mrwinton/pitchhub/README.md

 ## Running

-You're ready to start tinkering now I know but there's just a few more things you should know first.
+Nealy there!
+Install the gems with `bundle install` and you're ready to start tinkering now.

-Pitchhub as a few handy commands that make things a little easier:
+Our pitchbox VM has a few handy commands that make things a little easier:

     $ pcd # will cd into the pitchhub directory where our code lives